Chinese Grand Prix Betting Odds and Event Info

 Typical betting markets include:

-• Race Winner: Predict which driver will win.
+• Race Winner: Predict which driver will win the race.

-• Pole Position: Bet on who will qualify fastest.
+• Pole Position: Bet on the fastest qualifier.

-• Podium Finish: Wager on a driver to finish top three.
+• Podium Finish: Wager on a driver to finish in the top three.

-• Fastest Lap: Pick who will record the fastest lap.
+• Fastest Lap: Pick the driver who records the fastest race lap.

-• Top 6 / Top 10 Finish: Bet whether a driver finishes within those positions.
+• Top 6 / Top 10 Finish: Predict whether a driver finishes within those positions.

-• Constructor Bets: Wager on which team will win.
+• Constructor Bets: Wager on which team delivers the winning car.

-• Bonus / Special Bets: Examples include number of safety cars, rain effects, or time lost in traffic.
+• Bonus / Special Bets: Examples include number of safety cars, rain related outcomes, or time lost in traffic.

 Past Winners - Drivers: